Haplogroup D-M174: Origins

-Haplogroup D-M174 is believed to have originated in Asia some 60,000 years ago.
+Human Y chromosome haplogroup D-M174 likely originated in Asia roughly 60,000 years ago.
 While haplogroup D-M174, along with haplogroup E, contains the distinctive YAP polymorphism—which indicates their closer ancestry than C—no haplogroup D-M174 chromosomes have been found outside of Asia.
 Haplogroup D1 is also often found in Southern Asia's populations.

 Several studies (Hammer et al. 2006, Shinoda 2008, Matsumoto 2009) suggested that paternal haplogroup D-M174 originated in Central Asia.

 A 2017 study by Mondal et al. finds that the Riang people (a Tibeto-Burmese population) and the Andamanese share the same D clade (D1a3, also known as D1a2b) and have their closest lineages with other clades in East Asia.
-The Jarawa and Onge shared D1a2b with each other within the last ~7,000 years.
-The East Asian D1a2b diverged from the Japanese D1a2a lineage ~53,000 years ago.
+The shared Jarawa and Onge D1a2b lineage dates back around 7,000 years ago.
+The East Asian D1a2b lineage diverged from the Japanese D1a2a lineage around 53,000 years ago.
 The authors conclude: "This strongly suggests that haplogroup D does not indicate a separate ancestry for Andamanese populations.
 Rather, haplogroup D was part of the standing variation carried by the Eastern OOA expansion, and later lost from most of the populations except in Andaman and partially in Japan and Tibet".

-A 2019 study by Haber et al. suggested that Haplogroup D-M174 originated in Central Asia and evolved as it migrated to different directions of the continent.
-One group of population migrated to Siberia, others to Japan and Tibet, and another group migrated to the Andaman islands.
+A 2019 study by Haber et al. argued that haplogroup D-M174 most likely diverged from haplogroup DE within Africa, and then participated in the expansion out of Africa with haplogroup C-M130 and haplogroup FT-M89.

 A 2020 genetic study by Hallast et al. on ancient and modern haplogroups using a phylogenetic analysis of haplogroup C, D, and FT sequences—including very rare deep-rooting lineages such as D0/D2, a divergent D lineage not belonging to D-M174—argues that the initial splits within haplogroup CT (an ancestor of DE) occurred in Africa.
 It also argues that phylogeographic analyses of ancient and present-day non-African Y chromosomes all point to East/Southeast Asia as the origin of all known surviving non-African male lineages (apart from recent migrants) soon after an initial 70,000–55,000-year-ago migration from Africa of basal haplogroup D and other basal Y-lineages.
 It argues that these lineages then rapidly expanded across Eurasia, diversified in Southeast Asia, and expanded westward around 55,000–50,000 years ago, replacing other local lineages within Eurasia; haplogroup D (as D-M174) then underwent rapid expansions within Eastern Eurasian populations and consists of five branches that formed about 45,000 years ago.
 The study finds that these haplogroups currently have their greatest diversity in Eastern Eurasia (East/Southeast Asia).
-Tibeto-Burmese populations of East and Southeast Asia were found to have the highest amount of diversity.

-A 2024 study found that a primitive D1b subclade can be found in the Philippines and possibly in Malaysian Hoabinhian foragers.